Skip to content

 Total Time for 100k Insertions

-The graph shows the overall time it takes to insert 100k messages into a mock chat-room table setup.
-Less time is better.
+The graph shows the overall time it takes to insert 100k messages into a mock chat-room table setup, i.e. less is better.
+Click the labels to toggle individual measurements.

-The data suggests that depending on your setup (client, data, hardware) TrailBase can insert 100k records almost 70 times faster than Payload4, 9 to 16 times faster than SupaBase5, and roughly 6 to 7 times faster than PocketBase 1.
+Looking at the other, more similar setups, the measurement suggests that for this test TrailBase can insert 100k records 100+ times faster than Payload2, more than 20 times faster than SupaBase5, and comfortably 10 times faster than PocketBase 1.

-Total time of inserting a large batch of data tells only part of the story, let’s have a quick look at resource consumption to get an intuition for provisioning or footprint requirements:
+The total time of inserting a large batch of data tells only part of the story.
+Let’s have a look at resource consumption to get an intuition for provisioning or footprint requirements, i.e. what kind of machine one would need:

 TrailBase & PocketBase Utilization

 The graph shows the CPU utilization and memory consumption (RSS) of both PocketBase and TrailBase.
-They look fairly similar apart from TrailBase finishing earlier.
-They both load roughly 3 CPUs with PocketBase’s CPU consumption being slightly more variable 6.
-The little bump after the TrailBase run is likely due to SQLite check-pointing.
+Squinting, they look fairly similar apart from TrailBase finishing earlier.
+They load roughly 3 and 4 CPUs, respectively.
+PocketBase’s CPU consumption being slightly more variable 6.

-SupaBase is a bit more involved due to it’s layered architecture including a dozen separate services that provide a ton of extra functionality:
+Now shifting to SupaBase, things get a bit more involved due to its layered architecture including a dozen separate services providing various functionality:

 SupaBase Memory Usage

 Looking at SupaBase’s memory usage, it increased from from roughly 6GB at rest to 7GB fully loaded.
 This means that out of the box, SupaBase has roughly 50 times the memory footprint of either PocketBase or TrailBase.
-In all fairness, there’s a lot of extra functionality and it might be possible to further optimize the setup by shedding some less critical services, e.g. removing “supabase-analytics” may safe ~40% of memory.
+In all fairness, a lot of SupaBase’s functionality isn’t needed for this benchmark and it might be possible to shed less critical services, e.g. removing supabase-analytics would save ~40% of memory.
 That said, we don’t know how feasible this is in practice.

 SupaBase CPU utilization

-Looking at the CPU usage You can see how the CPU usage jumps up to roughly 9 cores (the benchmark ran on a machine with 8 physical cores and 16 threads: 7840U).
-Most of the CPUs seem to be consumed by “supabase-rest” with postgres itself hovering at only ~0.7.
+As for CPU usage, one can see it jump up to roughly 9 cores (the benchmark ran on a machine with 8 physical cores and 16 threads: 7840U).
+Most of the CPUs seem to be consumed by supabase-rest, the API frontend, with postgres itself hovering at only about 0.7 cores.
+Also, supabase-analytics definitely seems to be in use.

 Latency and Read Performance

 Looking at the latency distributions we can see that the spread is well contained for TrailBase.
-For PocketBase, read latencies are also generally well contained and predictable.
-However, insert latencies show a more significant “long tail” with their p90 being roughly 5x longer than therr p50.
+For PocketBase, read latencies are well contained.
+However, insert latencies show a more significant “tail” with the p90 latency being roughly 5 times slower than p50.
 Slower insertions can take north of 100ms.
-There may or may not be a connection to the variability in CPU utilization we’ve seen above.
+This may be related to GC pauses, scheduling, or more generally the same CPU variability we observed earlier.

 JavaScript-Runtime Benchmarks

-We found that for fib(40) V8 (TrailBase) is around 40x faster than goja (PocketBase):
+We found that for N=40, V8 (TrailBase) is around 40 times faster than goja (PocketBase):

 Final Words